ogdenpm/intel80tools/readme.txt

 automatically generate an include file with the required external / literal / based definitions.

-Another change has been the introduction of a new plm preporcessor to support plm v3.x files.
+Another change has been the introduction of a new plm preprocessor to support plm v3.x files.
 This has allowed me to radically reduce the source file set for asm80 with the makefile auto generating different files from a common source using the pre-processor.